 To preserve the City of Cambridge and its surrounding

-of high capacity communications network to reduce environmental impact of private car
+walking distance of public transport to reduce environmental impact of private car travel.

 Some new development allowed in market towns of Ely,

 the City and South Cambridgeshire (e.g., conversion of houses into flats, or warehousing